EddyBorja/MLPAutoCompleteTextField/README.md

 ---------
 MLPAutoCompleteTextField uses a multi-threaded approach to it's sorting of autocomplete strings so that the main thread is never blocked and the UI stays 100% responsive.

-Keep in mind that although you can pass an ungodly amount of strings in an array to the MLPAutoCompleteTextField at once, performance will suffer directly related to the number of strings you give (we're talking on the magnitude of thousands of strings).
+Keep in mind that although you can pass an ungodly amount of strings in an array to the MLPAutoCompleteTextField at once, sorting performance will suffer directly related to the number of strings you give (we're talking on the magnitude of thousands of strings).
 If performance is suffering, you should find ways to reduce the amount of strings you pass to the MLPAutoCompleteTextField when it asks you for them.
-(For example, if you assume a user will always know the first letter of a word correctly, you may choose to only send an array of words that start with that letter or close to that letter on the keyboard, rather than every single possible word you have).
+(For example, if you assume a user will always know the first letter of a word correctly, you may choose to only send an array of words that start with that letter or even close to that letter on the keyboard, rather than every single possible word you have).

 Known Issues